-- □ School name and address
+School name and address

-- □ Name of school principal
+Name of school principal

-- □ Name of cooperating teachers
+Name of cooperating teachers

-- □ Name of university supervisor
+Name of university supervisor

-Following the Title Page, as listed above, your Student Teaching Intern Notebook/Portfolio should include the following items:
+ring the Title Page, as listed above, your Student Teaching Intern Digital Portfolio should include the ing items:

-- owing items:

-- □ Table of contents.

-- □ 1st week Reflection.
+Resume'

-- □ Copies of Student Teacher observation forms from your supervisor's visits.
+Copies of Student Teacher observation forms from your supervisor's visits.
 (The original is submitted to the Director of Student Teaching.

-- □ A written lesson plan for each lesson you teach (dated).
+A written lesson plan for each lesson you teach (dated).
 The lesson plan format provided in instructional skills is to be used.

-- □-Case Study
+Case Study

-- □ A Teacher Work Sample
+A Teacher Work Sample

-- □ Weekly reflective journal entries.
+- Weekly reflective journal entries.

-- □ A seating chart or roster for each class you teach.
+A seating chart or roster for each class you teach.

-- □ A completed Class Profile Summary form for each class you teach.
+٥ A completed Class Profile Summary form for each class you teach.

-- □ A 4a Last Day Reflection of Student Teaching Experience
+Legal Issues Paper

-- □ An Appendix (Optional).
+An Appendix (Optional).

-The notebook/portfolio should be available to the University Supervisor each time he or she visits.
-All materials in the notebook/portfolio are to be labeled, placed in the proper section, bound, and neatly organized.
-The university supervisor and the Director of Student Teaching will check the final notebook.
+The digital portfolio- scan code or link should be available to the University Supervisor each time he or she visits.
+All materials in the portfolio are to be labeled, placed in the proper section, and neatly organized.
+The Director of Student Teaching will check the final notebook.

-Notebooks/Portfolios are to be turned into the Director of Student Teaching by the designated date.
-Materials from the notebook/portfolio will be used as evidence for the Post Student Teacher Portfolio Presentations.
+Digital Portfolios are to be turned into the Director of Student Teaching by the designated date.
+Materials from the digital portfolio will be used as evidence for the Post Student Teacher Portfolio Presentations.